Neón (wrestler)

-Neón is a Mexican luchador enmascarado, or masked professional wrestler working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), portraying a tecnico ("Good guy") wrestling character.
-He also wrestles for the British promotion Revolution Pro Wrestling due to the organizations' partnership with CMLL, where he is a former Undisputed British Cruiserweight Champion.
-His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+Neón (born October 25, 1998) is a Mexican professional wrestler.
+He works for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), where he is one-third of the CMLL World Trios Champions with Místico and Máscara Dorada as El Sky Team.
+His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.